LIBRARY MEDIA SPECIALIST CONCENTRATION (LMLM) REF #083

 A person who does not hold a teaching certificate may obtain initial certification in Kentucky as a Library Media Specialist upon completion of the MS in LME Program, admission to Professional Education at WKU, a passing score on a required PRAXIS II PLT examination, and a passing score on the PRAXIS II Subject Assessment-Library Media Specialist.
 Information regarding the requirements for admission to Professional Education may be found here.

-Students are expected to apply for admission to Professional Education within the first semester of admission to the LME program.
+Students without teacher certification are expected to apply for admission to Professional Education within the first semester of admission to the LME program.

 Master of Science Core Courses: Fifteen semester hours are specified core courses:

 LME 501 Program Organization and Administration (3 hours)